NCU-CC/Service-Location/location-client-jersey/README.md

 ## Location-Client-Jersey
-location data consumer for java
+location data consumer on java jersey

 ### Build a *LocationConfig*
 - build by yourself